 RFI & Submittal Management – A proper submittal review provides a critical check-and-balance during the construction phase.
 This is done to ensure that the end result conforms to the design intent reflected in the construction documents.
-The RFI process is used for the notification of errors, when conflicts or omissions are discovered in a design, and it is the method by which we document this communication to address these issues.
+When conflicts or omissions are discovered in a design, the RFI process is used for the notification of errors, and it is the method by which we document this communication to address these issues.

-Jobsite & Quality Control Management – Our experienced Superintendents are the front line coordination for our sub-trades and suppliers.
-Onsite management is central to ensure proper performance of work and to place a strong emphasis on quality construction practices.
-We are dedicated to producing projects of the highest quality, to reducing operating costs and to providing long-term satisfaction for our clients.
+Jobsite & Quality Control Management – Our experienced project superintendents maintain open lines of communication with all parties involved from owner, architect, engineers, and to our sub-trades and suppliers to ensure effective quality control measures.
+Onsite management is central to performance and we create quality management plans for our projects.
+We are dedicated to producing high quality construciton projects, reducing operating costs, and providing long-term satisfaction for our clients.

 Safety Protocol – Safety and Risk Management during construction are a top priority and the safety program should see regular improvement.
 1) Site specific safety plans are created and maintained for each project.
 2) Recurring safety meetings are conducted by field supervisors to address specific topics of concern.
 3) First Aid, CPR, and OSHA training allow for continuation of safety practices and hazard recognition.